Photographic Forensic Procedures

 This section looks at the power the police have to take photographs, what use they can make of them in court and what warnings the court must give in respect to photographic identification.

-If you are in custody for an offence, a police officer may take all particulars that are necessary to identify you.
-If you are over 14 years of age, the particulars may include photographs.
-Your consent is not required.
+Where a person is in custody for an offence, a police officer may take all particulars that are necessary to identify them.
+This can include photographs, provided the person is over 14 years of age.

-This power only applies while you are in the custody of police.
-If you are not in custody it is likely that the police will have to apply for a forensic procedure order from a court allowing the police to photograph you.
-We have successfully defended a number of applications made by the police including a matter in the Supreme Court.
+This power only applies while a person is in the custody of police.
+If they are not in custody but the police would like to photograph them, the police can apply for a forensic procedure order from a court.

 Persons under 14 years of age